Delicate dance for Trump, Youngkin in campaign’s final weeks

 That risk was underscored by the reaction to Wednesday’s event, where Trump praised Youngkin as “a great gentleman,” while spreading lies about the 2020 election.

 Democrats immediately pounced, condemning what they labeled “Donald Trump’s insurrectionist rally.”
-McAuliffe’s campaign cut an ad featuring Trump’s praise for Youngkin, while McAuliffe held a press conference to tear into his opponent, both broadly for his focus on “dangerous conspiracy theories” and for his initial silence on the event itself.
+McAuliffe’s campaign cut an ad featuring Trump’s praise for Youngkin, while McAuliffe held a news conference to tear into his opponent, both broadly for his focus on “dangerous conspiracy theories” and for his initial silence on the event itself.

 Trump, for his part, also has little to gain by spending much more political capital on the race.
 If Youngkin wins, Trump is sure to try to take credit, citing his participation in Wednesday’s rally, his May endorsement, and any future get out the vote efforts.
 But if Youngkin loses, Trump can blame him for not aligning himself more closely with the former president.